mysoultan/reference-architectures/aks/secure-baseline/README.md

 ### The ASP.NET Core Docker sample web app

-The app team is about to conclude this journey, but they need an app to test their new infrastructure.
+The Contoso app team is about to conclude this journey, but they need an app to test their new infrastructure.
 For this task they picked out the venerable [ASP.NET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp).
 Additionally, they will include as part of the desired configuration for it some of the following concepts:

 * Ingress resource object
 * Network Policy to allow Ingress Controller establish connection with the app